- Ask the guardian whether they could "take them home" with a goofy grin on their face. Usually, the answer is no.

 - The IT Crowd.
 Moss can get like this whenever he sees a robot, but when he learns it's for bomb disposal purposes...

 Moss: It's a ROBOT!
-I haven't seen one in a while.
+I haven't seen one in the wild before.
 Where'd you come from, fella?
 Huh?
 Can we keep him, Roy, only if he doesn't belong to anyone?

 - Perhaps Guy Kyser — frontman of Thin White Rope — tossed a few too many oblique words into the salad, but (in the song "Take It Home") he seemed to be evoking this trope.
 Or attempting to explore the boundaries of its inherent futility: